sae2018/create-a-website-for-a-band/README.md

 2. Photos:
     1. Go to the "Photos and Videos" page
-    2. Left click on one of the thumbnail photos or the photo name and verify that the photo loads fullsize into a new browser window
+    2. Left click on one of the thumbnail photos or the photo name and verify that the photo loads full-size into a new browser window
     3. Right click on the image to confirm that you can copy or save the photo

 3. Videos: